 Multiple Image Positions

 Because of the limitations described above, we also added a new way to save multiple image positions.
 However, since this new feature is not a WordPress standard, it will only work with front-end gallery plugins that specifically support it.

 For example, the Shiba Gallery Plugin supports this multiple position feature.
 Instead of using orderby=menu_order in my gallery shortcode, I use orderby=shiba_menu_order.

 Now, Artist-Picture7 appears at the top of Test Gallery-1 which is where it should be.

 We may now change the gallery shortcode used when viewing a Gallery object.
 Simply go into Galleries >> Options to change the default shortcode and set whether descriptions should appear on your Gallery page.

 The purpose of this Media Library Plugin is to facilitate the manipulation and grouping of images within the existing WordPress image library framework.
-[Most recent Shiba Media Library updates] Sept 26th 2013 - Release 3.7 Posts, pages, and supporting custom post types can now be included in galleries [...]
+[Most recent Shiba Media Library updates] Dec 24th 2013 - Patch 3.7.2 Fixed some warning messages and make sure post images show up when editing [...]

 The Media Library Plugin is now updated for 3.0.
 It was tested on WordPress 3.0 and 2.9+.
 If you are using WordPress 3.0, the plugin will now use the new custom post type feature to create and manage gallery objects.
 In particular, you will get a new Gallery menu to view and modify gallery objects. [...]

 This plugin tries to simplify some of the image attachment functions in the existing WordPress Media Library.
 There are several key limitations in the current WordPress (2.8) Media Library including - Awkward to attach groups of images to a post.
 Difficult to detach images from posts other than through [...]